Looking for Member-only Content?

 The award presentation is made during the Women in Medicine and Science Awards Luncheon at the AAMC Annual meeting.
 The AAMC will cover transportation expenses for the honoree.
 In addition, each honoree receives an inscribed award.

-The call for nominations is now open.
-Nominations are due June 2, 2014.
+The 2014 call for nominations is now closed.

 Submission Requirements for Individual Award